Please note: Application through Hollins is open to Hollins University students only.

 Through our affiliation with the School for Field Studies, Hollins science majors can get hands-on, research-based experience in ecology, environmental issues, and sustainable development in environmentally sensitive areas around the world.
 The School's programs are designed to train students to engage in field research that addresses the environmental problems and needs of local communities.

 There are several field station locations, each with a different focus.
-They include Costa Rica (sustainable agriculture and natural resources development), Australia (tropical rainforest management studies), Kenya/Tanzania (wildlife management studies and public health), and Turks and Caicos Islands (marine resource studies).
+They include Australia (tropical rainforest management studies), Cambodia/Vietnam (The Living Mekong), Costa Rica (marine resource studies), Panama (tropical island biodiversity and conservation studies), Kenya/Tanzania (wildlife management studies and public health), Peru (biodiversity and development in the Amazon), and Turks and Caicos Islands (sustainable development studies).
 Each field station offers four courses, including one involving directed research.
 The faculty are experienced teachers and research scientists with extensive knowledge of the local cultures.

 Students at the School for Field Studies take classes, live, and eat at the field stations and do their research at nearby sites.